Portfolio overview

 Department of Social Services

-The Department of Social Services (DSS) is responsible for social security, families and communities, disability and carers, and housing.
+The Department of Social Services (DSS) is responsible for social security, families and communities, disability employment services and carers.
 DSS works in partnership with other government and non-government organisations on a range of policies, programs and services focused on improving the wellbeing of people and families in Australia.

-There are three key risks for DSS’s 2021–22 financial statements that the ANAO has highlighted for specific audit coverage, all of which the ANAO considers potential key audit matters (KAMs).
+There are four key risks for DSS’s 2024–25 financial statements that the ANAO has highlighted for specific audit coverage, including three risks that the ANAO considers potential key audit matters (KAMs).